astorDev/nist/websockets/dotnet/article/index.md

 ## The Final Version

-In the beginning of the article, we have written a helper extension methods for websockets.
+At the beginning of the article, we wrote a helper extension method for WebSockets.
 That's a shame we would have to write such low-level methods ourselves.
 Gladly, there's a dedicated nuget package containing similar extension methods.
 Let's install it:

 ```sh
 dotnet add package Nist.WebSockets